 An early medieval model of an axe mainly used by the Franks in The VIth to VIIIth century.
-Some findings confirm that the francisca was also present amongs the Germanic people of that period.
+Some findings confirm that the Francisca was also present among the Germanic people of that period.

 The axe includes an oak handle meant for melee combat.
 It is possible to order an unhafted blade, which should reduce the package size and shipping costs.